 Covid-19 latest financial support for business

-Similarly, the main laws and guidance relating to Covid-19, and the issues employers need to consider as the landscape changes, are summarised here in our regularly updated article: Covid -19 Planning for Employers – a guide to workforce planning in a Covid 19 world.
+The latest laws and safe workplace guidance relating to Covid-19 are summarised here and include the latest on the Government’s winter plan (A and B): Covid -19 Planning for Employers – a guide to workforce planning in a Covid 19 world.

 Restart grants, loans and spring Budget financial support for business

 From April 2021, the Government has announced the following additional support to businesses in England.